Case Study: Social Media Agency Manages 120 Instagram Accounts Safely on Databay Mobile Proxies

 The Evaluation

-The agency evaluated three commercial mobile proxy providers over a 6-week pilot.
+The agency tested three commercial mobile proxy providers over a 6-week pilot.
 Evaluation criteria:

 • Real carrier IP verification.
-The IPs must register under real mobile carrier ASNs (T-Mobile, Vodafone, Telekom) rather than datacenter IPs masquerading as mobile.
+IPs had to register under real mobile carrier ASNs (T-Mobile, Vodafone, Telekom), not datacenter IPs masquerading as mobile.

 • Carrier diversity per country.
-Ability to spread 40 accounts across 5+ German carriers rather than concentrating on one ASN.
+Ability to spread 40 accounts across 5+ German carriers instead of concentrating on one ASN.

 • Sticky session stability.
 Each account needed continuous session IP for 60-120 minutes during posting and engagement windows.